 - Do not use links provided in any email.
 Always log onto JBT's website "jbt.bank" by typing in the Web address yourself.

 - Curtail the use of paper documents.
-Your JBT Customer Service Specialist can discuss the many electronic payment options available, such as Bill Pay and free online account access with jbt.bank or JBT 24-hour access line.
+Your JBT Client Service Specialist can discuss the many electronic payment options available, such as Bill Pay and free online account access with jbt.bank or JBT 24-hour access line.

 Protect Your Computer and Mobile Device